inamasuJP/MADD_Visualizer/README.md

 ### 2. PBL1-5_2loop

 - Reduced the number of "for" in PBL1-5 code.
-- Change innermost "for" to OC
+- Changed innermost "for" to OC.

 [【Program Link】](pbl1_5_2loop.html)